jnvm/denew/readme.md

 I thought so.

-This module wraps the call to all native `new`-ables (like `Array`, `Map`, `Set`, etc) to internally do it for you so you never have to use the keyword again, and can invoke them like any other factory function.
+This module wraps the call to all native `new`-ables (like `Array`, `Map`, `Set`, etc in the browser, node, or a web worker) to internally do it for you so you never have to use the keyword again, and can invoke them like any other factory function.

 #### so instead of